synthAI-Labs/server-OpenEdu/docs/index.md

 ## Contributing

-If you're interested in contributing to the development of the AI-Res server, please refer to the [Contribution Guidelines](Not generated).
+If you're interested in contributing to the development of the AI-Res server, please refer to the [Contribution Guidelines](/CONTRIBUTING.md).

 ## License

-The AI-Res server is licensed under [-]().
+The AI-Res server is licensed under [MIT License](/LICENSE.md).
 Please review the license terms before using or contributing to the project.